oliver-butterley/ma2-2024/pages/evaluation.md

 ### Mini-projects

 The last three weeks of the course are devoted to the mini-projects.
 Topics are to be chosen by the course participants in agreement with the course instructors.
 See some [possible ideas](/pages/project).
 Expect about 20 hours of work involved in the project.
 The majority of this time can be done within lesson hours.

+## Alternative evaluation

+As an alternative to the continuous evaluation, students have the right to instead choose to attempt a written and oral exam during one of the 6 exam calls of the year.
+It highly recommended to opt for the continuous evaluation.

+If one chooses this evaluation system:

+- The written and oral must be taken in the same call
+- Grades acquired during any of the continuous evaluation **do not** contribute to the final score if the student chooses this option
+- The written exam questions will be similar to the questions used during the last few years of this course,
+- During the written exam solutions must be written completely and fully justified
+- The oral exam requires the students to demonstrate ability to work with the material of the course, the same material which is the subject of the written exam